 We provide personalised, compassionate care and will support you at every step of your fertility journey.

-For more information on cost of treatment, potential risks, who IVF is recommended for and to download a step-by-step infographic of the process please visit our IVF treatment page.
+For more information on the cost of treatment, potential risks, who IVF is recommended for and to download a step-by-step infographic of the process, please visit our IVF treatment page.

 Watch Dr Marcin Stankiewicz’s video for further advice.